← back to archive

 \[ D_{\mathrm{KL}}(P\Vert Q) = \sum_i p_i\,\log\frac{p_i}{q_i} \]

-In our context, \(P\) can be thought of as the distribution of the full set \(Y\) and \(Q\) as that of the subsample \(X\).
+High-dimensional density estimation suffers from the curse of dimensionality: the volume of each bin increases like \(\Delta^d\) while the number of samples per bin shrinks, so raw empirical estimates become zero almost everywhere.
+To keep the KL inputs well-defined we deliberately enlarge \(\Delta\) and raise the bandwidth \(h\), ensuring every region retains non-zero mass instead of triggering the infinite penalty \(\log\tfrac{p_i}{q_i}\).
 Intuitively, \(D_{\mathrm{KL}}(P\Vert Q)\) measures the information lost when \(Q\) (the subset's distribution) is used to approximate \(P\) (the full set's distribution).
 A smaller KL divergence means the subset \(X\) is a better stand-in for \(Y\).

-This method starts with an empty subset and iteratively adds points from \(Y\) to \(X\) such that each addition yields the greatest reduction in \(D_{\mathrm{KL}}(P_Y\Vert P_X)\).
-Initially, \(P_X\) (with \(X\) empty or very small) is a poor approximation of \(P_Y\); as more points are added, \(P_X\) should become a closer approximation and the KL divergence decreases.
+We start with an empty subset and iteratively add points from \(Y\) to \(X\) such that each addition yields the greatest reduction in \(D_{\mathrm{KL}}(P_Y\Vert P_X)\).
+Naturally \(P_X\) (with \(X\) empty or very small) is initially a very poor approximation of \(P_Y\); however, as more points are added, the KL divergence decreases, and \(P_X\) becomes a closer approximation.
 To implement this, we need a way to estimate the distributions \(P_Y\) and \(P_X\) at each step.
 One approach is to use a discretization of the space into bins (a histogram) or a kernel density estimate.
 At each iteration, we evaluate which candidate point, if added to \(X\), would most decrease the divergence \(D_{\mathrm{KL}}(P_Y\Vert P_{X\cup\{p\}})\).
 That point is then selected into \(X\).

-Here \(P_Y\) and \(P_X\) denote the (empirical or smoothed) distributions of \(Y\) and \(X\); \(D_{\mathrm{KL}}\) is Kullback–Leibler divergence.
+Here \(P_Y\) and \(P_X\) denote those empirical or smoothed distributions of \(Y\) and \(X\); \(D_{\mathrm{KL}}\) is the resulting information-theoretic divergence.

 \[\begin{aligned} &X_0 = \varnothing.\\ &\text{For } t=1,\ldots,m:\\ &\quad s_t(y) \;:=\; D_{\mathrm{KL}}\!\big(P_Y\,\Vert\, P_{X_{t-1}\cup\{y\}}\big).\\ &\quad x_t^{\ast} \,\in\, \arg\min_{y\in Y\setminus X_{t-1}}\; s_t(y).\\ &\quad X_t \;=\; X_{t-1}\cup\{x_t^{\ast}\}. \end{aligned}\]